buphio/configs/README.md

 # configs

-All my used configs in one place.
+All my configs in one place.

 - nvim
 - iterm2
+- vscode